 When you began participating in the Plan, the Plan set up a "hypothetical" account in your name to record the accumulation of benefits.
-For each year you were eligible to participate prior to January 1, 2008, the Plan credited your hypothetical Plan account with a percentage of your eligible compensation as well as with interest.
-With respect to benefit accruals, the Plan was generally frozen effective January 1, 2008 and no new benefit credits have been added to your hypothetical Plan account on or after that date.
-Please note that interest continues to be credited, however, and certain grandfathered participants continue to accrue benefits, as more fully described below.
+For each year you were eligible to participate prior to January 1, 2008, the Plan credited your hypothetical account with a percentage of your eligible compensation as well as with interest.
+The Plan was frozen effective January 1, 2008, and no new benefit credits have been added to your hypothetical account on or after that date, although interest continues to be credited and certain grandfathered participants continue to accrue benefits, as more fully described below.

-If you leave the Company for any reason and you are vested, your benefit will be the balance of your hypothetical Plan account (or your accrued benefit if you are a grandfathered participant).
-You decide whether to receive that benefit as a monthly annuity or as a lump sum (if eligible), to roll over your eligible distribution directly to an individual retirement account ("IRA") or another employer's eligible retirement plan, or to defer payment to a later date.
-If you participated in a prior pension plan with Citi or an acquired company whose plan was merged into the Plan, you also may be eligible to receive this portion of your Plan benefit under the terms of that prior plan although it is paid from the Plan.
+If you leave the Company for any reason and you are vested, your benefit will be the balance of your hypothetical account (or your accrued benefit if you are a grandfathered employee).
+You decide whether to receive that benefit as a monthly annuity or a lump sum (if eligible), to roll over your eligible distribution into an individual retirement account ("IRA") or another employer's eligible retirement plan, or to defer payment to a later date.
+If you participated in a prior pension plan with Citigroup or an acquired company whose plan was merged into the Plan, you also may be eligible to receive this portion of your Plan benefit under the terms of that prior plan although it is paid from the Plan.